ad1mt/Multi-Word-Int/README.md

 Written purely in Pascal to be portable and reliable (no assembly or C language code).
 This should be considered a beta development version.

-Version 4.26 has:
+Version 4.27 has:
-- automatic detection of 64bit vs 32bit target executable
+- an optimisation in the divide algorithm, taken from Knuth/Warren.